Data protection in United States: overview

 The GLB Act applies to financial institutions (which is defined very broadly, see Question 2) and to affiliated and non-affiliated third parties that receive non-public personal information from financial institutions.
 It also applies to persons who obtain or attempt to obtain, or cause or attempt to cause disclosure of, that non-public personal information from financial institutions through false or fraudulent means.

 The HIPAA covers entities (defined in Question 2) over which the US Government has enforcement authority.
-However, certain business associates of covered entities may have contractual obligations to safeguard PHI, including those operating outside of US jurisdiction.
+However, certain business associates of covered entities may have contractual obligations to safeguard PHI, including those operating outside of any US jurisdiction.

 The California Security Breach Notification Law applies to any person or business that conducts business in California, and that owns or licenses computerised data that includes personal information.